Divanvdb/operational-weather/README.md

 # Implementation of Neural LAM by Divan van der Bank - Creating SA-GNN

+## NeuralLAM Immediate Issues

+- Dataloaders:
+    - The standardization of the data taes up much of the time (reduced time by 50%)

 Find the original NeuralLAM repo at [NeuralLAM](https://github.com/mllam/neural-lam/tree/main)

 ## For interest sake, here is an image of the graph architecture: